 When using overheads to catch both cymbals and toms, I tend to set them about a foot farther away than I would to capture just the cymbals.
 Experiment with some different positions – every drum setup is unique.

 Once again, let’s refer to the frequency curves for a few popular small-diaphragm condenser mikes often used in live-sound reinforcement: the Shure SM81, Audix ADX51, and AKG C 451 B (Figs. 10–12).
 All three of these mikes have a built-in roll-off switch for the low end (it’s a good idea to cut at least some of the low end in a live setting).

 The Shure SM81 has a somewhat flat response, and so does the AKG C 451 B, which also features a nice and smooth bump on the high end.
 The additional high-end bump at around 10kHz on the Audix ADX51 gives a lot of point to the sound, especially when relying on just overheads to handle most of the drum set.

 Four And More

 If you crave more high frequencies from your toms, try the AKG C 518 M (Fig. 15).
-Being a high-quality, clip-on condenser mike, it’s a different animal than the three mentioned dynamic mikes.
-It has a classic small-diaphragm condenser-mike curve, gradual roll-off of the lows, flat mids, a smooth boost from 5—12kHz, then quick but smooth cut to 20kHz.
+Being a high quality, clip-on condenser mike, it’s a different animal than the three mentioned dynamic mikes.
+It has a classic small-diaphragm condenser-mike curve, gradual roll-off of the lows, flat mids, a smooth boost at 5–12kHz, then quick but smooth cut to 20kHz.
 You’ll be happy with any of these mikes.